kili-technology/kili-python-sdk/docs/sdk/tutorials/plugins_example.md

 kili.activate_plugin_on_project(plugin_name=plugin_name, project_id=project_id)
 ```

-    Plugin with name "Plugin bbox count" activated on project "cldlyo2bq61if0jn9efvn3soo"

 ## Step 4 bis: Upload the plugin from a .py file

 Alternatively, you can also create a plugin directly from a `.py` file.